Chatbot Message Persistence

 When the user navigates to the chat page with a chat ID, we need to load the chat messages and display them.

-import { loadChat } from '@tools/chat-store';import Chat from '@ui/chat';
+import { loadChat } from '@util/chat-store';import Chat from '@ui/chat';

 export default async function Page(props: { params: Promise<{ id: string }> }) { const { id } = await props.params; // get the chat ID from the URL const messages = await loadChat(id); // load the chat messages return <Chat id={id} initialMessages={messages} />; // display the chat}